JM233333/data-structure-visualizer/README.md

 - Binary Tree.

-Obviously supporting only the above is insufficient, so we plan to add support for the following logical structures in future versions:
+Obviously supporting only the above is insufficient, so I plan to add support for the following logical structures in future versions:

 - Two-dimensional nested Linear List (including Sequential List and Linked List, cross-nesting supported);